 “[He told us] we were more likely to be ‘robbed and killed on sight’ than a male worker,” she says.
 “I wanted to lock the door for the rest of the day.”

-John Torrez*, a budtender who was employed at a dispensary in Toronto throughout the pandemic, has also experienced distressing situations in the workplace.
+John Torrez*, a budtender who worked at a dispensary in Toronto throughout the pandemic, has also experienced distressing situations in the workplace.

-One instance that stands out for Torrez, who is Canadian with Mexican heritage, is when a customer used a racial slur in a thinly-veiled analogy.
+Torrez, who is Canadian with Mexican heritage, has had a customer use a racial slur in a thinly-veiled analogy.

 “I asked the customer how they would like to pay and he said, ‘Green card, like the Mexican [redacted]’ while holding out his green-coloured debit card,” he says.
-This customer’s geographically-inaccurate racism will be of no surprise to retail workers of colour.
+This customer’s geographically-inaccurate racism comes as no surprise to retail workers of colour.

-Torrez was alone in the store when this happened and his supervisor at the time still hadn’t shown up for their shift.
+Torrez was alone in the store when this happened; his supervisor at the time had yet to show up for their shift.
 There were no repercussions and the aforementioned customer still frequents the place, he says.

 Less staff means higher risk during the pandemic

-When Torrez started working at the shop there were always three people working at any given time: a door person, a budtender, and an inventory person.
-But as more stores opened across the GTA, competition increased and the number of customers began to dwindle.
+When Torrez started working at the shop, there were always three people working at any given time: a door person, a budtender, and an inventory person.
+Despite cannabis use in Canada rising during the Covid-19 pandemic, more competing stores opened across the GTA and the number of customers began to dwindle.

 The decrease in paying customers meant the owner needed to reduce the number of staff during any given shift.
 It’s financially logical—reduce bodies, save money—but fewer employees also mean increased security risk.

-Sometimes, says Torrez, who was eventually promoted to a supervisor position, he would be the only person in the store for hours.
-But even on days when there was two staff scheduled, he felt uneasy.
+Torrez was eventually promoted to a supervisor position, but he says that sometimes he would be the only person in the store for hours.
+Even on days when there was two staff scheduled, he felt uneasy.